AT&T customers in central Indiana, other parts of U.S. report outages

-July 3 AT&T customers in central Indiana including Indianapolis experienced service outages on Monday, the company said on social media.
+July 3 (Reuters) - AT&T customers in central Indiana including Indianapolis experienced service outages on Monday, the company said on social media.

 It was not clear how many customers were effected or what caused the outages.
 The company did not respond to a request from Reuters for comment.